Conan the Barbarian (1982 film): Themes

+Riddle of Steel

 The central theme in Conan the Barbarian is the Riddle of Steel.
 At the start of the film, Conan's father tells his son to learn the secret of steel and to trust only it.
-Initially believing in the power of steel, Thulsa Doom raids Conan's village to steal the Master's sword.
+Initially believing in the power of steel, Thulsa Doom raids Conan's village and steals his father's sword, giving it to Rexor.
 Subsequently, the story centers on Conan's quest to recover the weapon in which his father has told him to trust.

 Weaponry fetish is a device long established in literature; Carl James Grindley, an assistant professor of English, said ancient works such as Homer's Iliad, the Old English poem Beowulf, and the 14th-century tale of Sir Gawain and the Green Knight pay detailed attention to the arsenal of their heroes.
 Grindley further said that Conan the Barbarian, like most other contemporary action films, uses weapons as convenient plot devices rather than as symbols that mark the qualities of the hero.

 James Whitlark, an associate professor of English, said the Riddle of Steel makes the film's emphasis on the swords ironic; it gives the illusion that the weapons have powers of their own, but later reveals them to be useless and dependent on the strength of their wielders.
 In the later part of the film, Doom mocks steel, proclaiming the power of flesh to be stronger.
 When Conan recovers his father's sword, it is after he has broken it in the hands of Doom's lieutenant during their duel.
 According to Grindley, that moment—Conan's breaking of his father's sword—"[fulfills] a snickering spectrum of Oedipal conjecture" and asserts Homer's view that "the sword does not make the hero, but the hero makes the sword."
 The film, as Whitlark says, "offers a fantasy of human power raised beyond mortal limits."
 Passman and other authors agree, stating the film suggests that human will and determination are in a Nietzschean sense stronger than physical might.